Category

 Getting More Reviews

 Most businesses lose reviews to inertia, not dissatisfaction.
 Your happiest customers walk out the door and forget to leave feedback — meanwhile, the rare unhappy one posts within minutes.
-The articles and guide below cover the practical systems that flip this pattern: timed email and SMS asks, platform-specific playbooks for Google, Yelp, and Facebook, follow-up sequences for people who opened but didn't act, and incentive programs that stay on the right side of platform rules.
+The articles below cover the practical systems that flip this pattern: when to send your first ask, how to write automated review requests that actually get opened, which platform rules to follow on Google and Yelp, and follow-up sequences for people who read your email but didn't act.
+You'll also find timing research, testimonial collection tactics, and incentive programs that stay on the right side of FTC and platform guidelines.
 Whether you run a single-location shop or manage dozens of sites, the goal is the same — a steady stream of real five-star reviews without adding to your daily to-do list.
+The in-depth guide further down the page walks through every step from first ask to response.

 Reviews are the strongest growth signal for local shops — yet most collect them by luck, not by plan.
 This guide shows you the systems, timing tips, and per-platform plays you need.
 The goal: a steady flow of real five-star reviews, hands-free, once you set up auto-requests on Praising.ai.